Home > Become a Notary > How to Become a New Jersey Notary

 Where can I perform notarial acts in New Jersey?

-You may perform notarial acts while you are physically anywhere within the geographic borders of the state of New Jersey.
+You may perform notarial acts while you are physically present anywhere within the geographic borders of the state of New Jersey.

 What notarial acts can a New Jersey notary public perform?